jkbotev/pull-request/README.md

 # pull-request
-Retrieves pull requests from a given organization
+Code for retrieving the number of pull requests from the Ramda GitHub community

+Uses the GitHub web API (v3 REST API)
+Language: Python